EugeneGohh/url-shortener/README.md

    cp .env.example .env
    ```

-5. For setting up MongoDB in the cloud, please refer to this [guide](./MongoDB%20Setup%20Guide.md).
+5. For setting up MongoDB in the cloud, please refer to this [guide](./MongoDB%20Setup%20Guide.md) before moving further.
-6. Add your MongoDB connection string
+6. Add your MongoDB connection string into `.env`

    ```
    MONGODB_URI=YOUR_MONGODB_URI